 After retiring to Panama City, Panama for some time Fonteyn was ill and cancer was detected.
 She would die on February 21, 1991 in a local hospital.
 Her final performance was in 1986 as the Queen in The Sleeping Beauty.

 4. Sylvie Guillem

-This French native was born on February 25, 1965 in Paris.
+This French native was born on February 25, 1965, in Paris.
 She originally trained as a gymnast as a child with her mother, a gymnastics instructor, as her teacher.
 At the age of eleven Guillem began her studies at the Paris Opera Ballet School in 1977.
-Claude Bessy, ballerina and director of the school at the time, was impressed with Guillem instantly and it didn’t take long for her to become a member of the corps de ballet in 1981.
+Claude Bessy, a ballerina, and director of the school at the time was impressed with Guillem instantly and it didn’t take long for her to become a member of the corps de ballet in 1981.

-In a celebration of Nureyev’s fiftieth birthday in 1988 Guillem was given the lead role in Giselle.
-It was showcased by the Royal Ballet and a year later she took on the role of freelance ballerina and was continually a guest principal dancer for the Royal Ballet.
+In a celebration of Nureyev’s fiftieth birthday in 1988, Guillem was given the lead role in Giselle.
+It was showcased by the Royal Ballet and a year later she took on the role of a freelance ballerina and was continually a guest principal dancer with the Royal Ballet.
 Her desire to work and dance while not tied down to a specific company earned her the title “Mademoiselle Non.”

 Guillem created Evientia, a television show featuring ballet and dance, in 1995.
 It won a number of international competitions.
 Three years later she produced her own adaptation of Giselle for the Finnish National Ballet in Helsinki, and in 2001 Guillem performed the same production in Milan for the La Scala Ballet.